 Nelson is Yukon (think Yukon Cornelius) & Angie is Bean (a nickname from the movie “Rango” and because of her intense joy at sipping an excellent cup of freshly roasted coffee).
+We live in this newfangled way called “the RV Lifestyle.”

 We have a simple mission and philosophy on life: